theonlyioane/Book/Book.md

 Same something about the element refresh that sketch has for master / design system files.

 Plug-ins
 These are going to be specific to you and your companies workflow.

-Sketch
+Could go into the plugins that I like to use.
+This could also be a twitter post.
+Something that I'll need to take a look at is the overall usage of sketch vs. figma.
+All of the design influencers that I'm seeing online right now seem to have a preference for Figma.
+This may have to do with the lower-barier to entry, as well as their feature rich value props.

+If I'm going to create and showcase solutions for a tool, it makes sense to make content for a larger market.

 Handoff features
 Depending on the workflow with your dev team, you’ll most likely need some sort of inspect features, allowing the developers to view the designs and inspect each element.
 Some handoff features also allow the developers to copy and paste code directly from design elements.

+Might want to have some personal stories about issues that I've seen arise.

 Handoff procedures
 Documentation tools